hestonhoffman/PFCExperiment/alias-map.md

 For Pipelines to accurately update this spec and dynamically update the image tag, you must alias (map) the deployment containers to the image (Pipelines container).

-<h3>How to Alias a Container</h3>
+<h3>How to alias a container</h3>

-First, you must add a container to a project in Pipelines.
+First, add a container to a project in Pipelines.
 For more information on creating a project, please see <a href="./project.html">Create Project</a>.

 <ol>
   <li>In your project, click the <b>Add Container</b> link.</li>